► Porsche Cayenne: the new 2018 one

 Sound systems from Bose and Burmester will be on hand to cost you even more money in optional extras, while there’s even a system that uses the surround view camera to film your off-roading escapades to improve your skills.
 That’s assuming any Cayennes make it out of the suburbs and onto the rough stuff, of course…

 Any word on hotter or cleaner Cayennes?

 Fair question.
-In the past we’ve seen Cayenne pepper in the form of GTS, Turbo and Turbo S models, while we’ve also seen and hybrid versions of this popular SUV and it’s entirely likely we’ll see these sorts of models again, including the likelihood of a full electric version based on the Mission E concept car.
+In the past we’ve seen Cayenne pepper in the form of GTS, Turbo and Turbo S models, and it’s entirely likely we’ll see a full electric version based on the Mission E concept car.